multiversx/mx-chain-go/.github/CONTRIBUTING.md

 ## Use linter

 Make sure the code is well-formatted and aligned before opening a PR.
-Some linters such `gofmt` can be used, or code style can be proactively checked while written code when using an IDE.
+Some linters such `gofmt` can be used, or code style can be proactively checked while writing code, when using an IDE.

 ## Writing tests

 In case of adding a new feature, make sure you follow these guidelines:
-- Attempt to write some unit tests which verify the component in isolation and mock the external components around it
+- write unit tests which verify the component in isolation and mock the external components around it;
-- If the component relies on many other external components which are difficult to mock, write integrations tests for it
+- if the component relies on many other external components which are difficult to mock, write integrations tests for it; Although, this usually means that further decoupling using interfaces is required.
+Also, the component might needed to be split in smaller, specialized sub-components;
-- Try to cover both expected functionality but also verify that the code fails in expected ways
+- cover both expected functionality but also verify that the code fails in expected ways.

 In case of fixing a bug:
-- Try to first write the unit test that exposes the bug, then fix it and have a test that will make sure the specific situation will always be tested in the future
+- write the unit test that exposes the bug, then fix it and have a test that will make sure the specific situation will always be tested in the future.

 In both cases, make sure that the new code has a good code coverage (ideally, 100% of the new lines are covered) and also try to cover edge-cases.

+Please take care of the severity of the bug.
+Pushing directly a fix of an undiscovered, critical bug, or a bug that can be exploited in such a way that could create damage to the blockchain, loss of funds, state alteration beyond repair, and so on, can be exploited before the team can take any action.
+Please contact the team on private channels before pushing the fix if you have any doubts.

 ## Make sure the tests pass